furiousMAC/continuity/README.md

 ## Contributing Dissector Updates

-Apple updates Continuity frequently, adding both new fields and field values to existing message types, as well as new message types entirely when new releases of iOS and macOS are released.
+Apple updates Continuity frequently, adding new messages and field values.
 Help keep up to date by dropping us a line at <a mailto="furiousmac@protonmail.com">furiousMAC@protonmail.com</a>

 ## ShmooCon 2020